fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ![](../../images/8/32e.png)

-When a new person is added, the server sends a notification to the client, and the callback function defined in the _onSubscriptionData_ attribute is called and given the details of the new person as parameters.
+When a new person is added, the server sends a notification to the client, and the callback function defined in the _onData_ attribute is called and given the details of the new person as parameters.

 Let's extend our solution so that when the details of a new person are received, the person is added to the Apollo cache, so it is rendered to the screen immediately.